beelleau/gasmask/README.md

 `git clone https://github.com/beelleau/gasmask.git`

 ## Usage
-gasmask has two modes.
+Gasmask has two modes.
 In both modes, `gasmask` will only acknowledge the first argument entered with the command.
 Additionally, one argument is always required with the gasmkask script.

 The first mode is used by invoking `gasmask` with only a subnet mask as an argument.
 In this mode, gasmask will echo back the subnet mask in four formats, plus the number of usable addresses in the subnet's range.

-gasmask notations supported:
+Subnet mask notations supported:
 | Name          | Example       |
 |---------------|---------------|
 | CIDR          | /24           |